Clinical Management of Childhood Obesity and Related Co-morbidities

 Rhythm Pharmaceuticals has provided sponsorship to SBK to cover the cost of stand space for this meeting.
 Rhythm Pharmaceuticals has had no influence over the meeting agenda or arrangements.

-5 hours Continuing Professional Development and networking: what you will learn
+5 hours of Continuing Professional Development and networking: what attendees learned

-Benefit from a topical, holistic meeting focusing on the key developments, latest evidence and updates in the management of childhood obesity:
+Attendees benefited from a topical, holistic meeting that focused on key developments, the latest evidence, and updates in the management of childhood obesity.
+They:

-• Learn about the ENHANCE study and CEW clinic provision
+• Learned about the ENHANCE study and CEW clinic provision

-• Improve the management of obesity with Type 2 diabetes
+• Improved the management of obesity with Type 2 diabetes

-This dedicated training day will arm you with the increased knowledge and practical skills to improve your management of childhood obesity.
-Benefit from:
+This dedicated training day armed attendees with increased knowledge and practical skills to improve their management of childhood obesity.
+They benefited from:

-• Building networks: gain access to thought leaders and build your community for support, advice and guidance
+• Building networks: Gained access to thought leaders and built a community for support, advice, and guidance

-• Professional learning: discover clinical updates, evidenced learnings and real-world examples
+• Professional learning: Discovered clinical updates, evidence-based learnings, and real-world examples

-• Facilitated discussion: identify innovative approaches for enhancing your pathways and improving your patients’ experience
+• Facilitated discussion: Identified innovative approaches for enhancing pathways and improving patients’ experiences

 With thanks to our sponsors